 Lofoten has so many incredible places to stay, but the very top of the list has to be Nusfjord Arctic Resort.

 Nusfjord is one of the cutest villages in the Lofoten Islands (read about my visit to Nusfjord here).
 The Nusfjord Arctic Resort has beautifully designed cabins right on the water, and an outdoor spa built with a wooden bath, sauna and natural outdoor shower.
-I actually was about to book a night here in December but decided to wait to visit until the spa opens up again after the pandemic.
 Check current rates and availability here

 Wolf Lodge